A423 Kennington improvements programme

 In February 2023 we submitted a planning application that was informed by the feedback we received.

+The planning committee hoped to reach a decision in June 2024, but due to the complex nature of this project, more information was requested, and more time allowed to consider all relevant detail.
 Following a review of how the scheme could be constructed, it was determined that additional ground clearance was needed to deliver the improvements.
-Extra planning documentation was submitted to the Local Planning Authority in May 2024, and we are awaiting a decision following a 30-day consultation.
+Extra planning documentation was submitted to the Local Planning Authority in May 2024, and we now expect a decision in late summer 2024 following a 30-day consultation.

 How it is being funded